 Sant’Agostino Church

 The Church was first built with a Gothic style but then demolished under the Spanish rulers, and is now one of the rare Renaissance-style churches on the Island.
-It is though that St. Augustine’s relics were kept here before they were brought to Pavia in 725, meaning that the church is probably even more ancient than the historic records tell.
+ISt.
+Augustine’s relics were kept here before they were brought to Pavia in 725.
+This means that the church is probably even more ancient than the historic records tell.

-From the 19th century, the Church became the location of several civil activities (among them, a kindergarten and a bank); the religious functions were briefly back from 1925, but Sant’Agostino church was damaged during WWII.
-It was newly built once again and allowed to celebrate mass only in 1978.
+From the 19th century, the Church became the location of several civil activities (among them, a kindergarten and a bank).
+Religious functions were briefly back from 1925, but Sant’Agostino church was damaged during WWII.
+It was newly built once again.
+Mass started again only in 1978.

 Sant’Eulalia Church and Museums

-The Sant’Eulalia Church, which is one of the most important religious buildings in the Marina district, was built around 1370 by the Aragonese, on a previously existing church and in one of the archeologically richest areas in Cagliari.
+The Sant’Eulalia Church, which is one of the most important religious buildings in the Marina district, was built around 1370 by the Aragonese.
+It sits on a previously existing church and in one of the archeologically richest areas in Cagliari.

-The church itself is a work of art, but what’s really stunning is the treasure kept in the dedicated museum: I strongly recommend booking a visit there, if you want to see all the riches and artworks that have piled up during the centuries of the Church’s existence.
+The church itself is a work of art.
+But what’s really stunning is the treasure kept in the dedicated museum.
+I strongly recommend visiting, if you want to see all the riches and artworks that have piled up during the centuries of the Church’s existence.

 Another incredible experience in Sant’Eulalia is its archeological area, which is one of the widest and richest historical sites in Cagliari, with traces of civilizations dating back to the Romans.
 If you want to travel back in time and experience the district’s growth and development, be sure to book a guided tour of this site!